mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 >
 >**The only way for the organization to succeed is if the team is getting better.
 And that's your job: to build great teams.**

-When I started TinyPilot, I thought that good management meant protecting my employees from anything outside their job description.
-I worked hard to do fill gaps outside of my employees' roles so that they had consistent, focused work.
+When I started TinyPilot, I thought good management meant protecting my employees from anything outside their job description.
+I worked hard to fill gaps outside of my employees' roles so that they had consistent, focused work.

 Over time, I realized that my protectiveness limited growth.
 People enjoy learning and evolving in their careers.
-If I'm preventing employees from doing anything beyond their original job, I'm hindering their development.
+If I prevent employees from doing anything beyond their original job, I'm hindering their development.

 In October, Eric, a member of TinyPilot's fulfillment staff, said he was interested in increasing his hours, so we decided to share the customer support load I'd been carrying alone.
 It was something I'd considered before, but I worried that customer support required technical knowledge that only I had.